ggreen86/XLSX-Workbook-Class/README.md

 I also added a new property, TemporaryPath, that defaults to =SYS(2023).
 You can set this another file location of your choice.
 All the class temporary files will then be written to that location instead of the system TEMP directory.
 I missed adding this to the documentation.

+## Release 43

+Release 43 is released to add methods for read-only access to a workbook (very fast access), fix some bugs, and speed improvements to opening workbooks to the method OpenXlsxWorkbook().
+The documentation has been updated with the new methods added; however, the bookmarks have not yet been added for quick access.
+Please see the Release Notes and full documentation for more information.

 ## Written By

 Gregory Green